palandro/BeWithMars/README.md

 ## v0.0.2 - Oculus Quest Build
 https://github.com/palandro/Marsland/releases/tag/v0.0.2
 ### Features:
-(Changed) Extend the solar array using the A-button.
-The two arms and their respective solar arrays fold completely using the same button.
+(Changed) Unfold the solar array using the A-button on the right hand controller.
+The two arms and their respective solar arrays unfold completely using the same button.

 (Added) After being unfolded, the solar array can be folded back in again using the A-button.

-(Added) Surrounding landscape
+(Added) Surrounding landscape.

 (Added) Collider hindering the user from being able to transition inside the lander using smooth locomotion.
 The user can however freely walk inside the lander manually.

 ## v0.0.1 - Oculus Quest Build
 https://github.com/palandro/Marsland/releases/tag/v0.0.1
 ### Features:
 (Added) Walk around the lander

-(Added) Extend the two arms that carry the solar arrays: X-Button (Added) Open the solar arrays themselves: Y-Button
+(Added) Extend the two arms that carry the solar arrays: X-Button (right hand controller)

+(Added) Open the solar arrays themselves: Y-Button (right hand controller)